k2view-academy/K2View-Academy/articles/08_globals/03_set_globals.md

 ### How Do I Use the *Set* Command?

 The **set** command can be used to set a variable **per session** so that the variable is available for all Fabric objects in the same session.
-This command can be used either to set a new ad-hoc variable, or to override an existing global for the Fabric session if the global is not Final.\
+This command can be used either to set a new ad-hoc variable (not defined at all at Fabric implementation), or to override an existing global for the Fabric session if the global is not Final.

 <table>
 <tbody style="vertical-align:top">